curl/everything-curl/http/https/hsts.md

 # HSTS

+*Automatic use of HTTPS*.

 HTTP Strict Transport Security, HSTS, is a protocol mechanism that helps to protect HTTPS servers against man-in-the-middle attacks such as protocol downgrade attacks and cookie hijacking.
 It allows an HTTPS server to declare that clients should automatically interact with this hostname using only HTTPS connections going forward - and explicitly not use clear text protocols with it.

 ## HSTS cache

 The HSTS status for a certain server name is set in a response header and has an expire time.
 The status for every HSTS hostname needs to be saved in a file for curl to pick it up and to update the status and expire time.

 Invoke curl and tell it which file to use as a hsts cache: